F-Stack/f-stack/doc/F-Stack_API_Reference.md

 	const void *newp, size_t newlen);

  ff_sysctl is used to modify kernel parameters at runtime.
-However, it is currently only supported before F-Stack is started.
+However, it is  supported only before F-Stack is started.

 #### ff_ioctl

 	int ff_ioctl(int fd, unsigned long request, ...);

-  The ioctl() function manipulates the underlying device parameters of special files. more info see man ioctl
+  The ioctl() function manipulates the underlying device parameters of special files. more info see man ioctl.

 ### Network API